annabehling/multi_bowtie/README.md

 Now, to perform the stringent mapping with Bowtie2.
 What makes this mapping highly stringent is the ...

 The first step is to build a reference database from the gene sequences that the quality filtered reads will be mapped against.
-Move to the directory where the reference gene sequences `gene_file.fasta` are, run:
+Move to the directory where the reference gene sequences `gene_file.fasta` are, and run:
 ```
 bowtie2-build -f gene_file.fasta db_name
 ```